giltsl/wild-kitten/README.md

 For every build, we run hundreds of tests, some on real devices and some emulators.
 Our product requires that we support all API levels, OEM devices, serious memory limitations and other quirks.

-We are releasing Wild Kitten for the general public, we all deserve better products!
+We are releasing Wild Kitten to the general public, we all deserve better products!

-For support (/moral), feature requests and general talk, feel free to contact Gil Megidish at gil@testfairy.com
+For support (/moral), feature requests, bugs and general talk, feel free to contact Gil Megidish at `gil@testfairy.com`

 TestFairy Ltd.

 https://www.testfairy.com

 https://github.com/testfairy/